-- The apostle Paul expressed the travail he was in, until such time that Messiah would become (fully) formed within his 'little children' (Gal 4:19).
-This is our goal too, that Messiah-in-you (and in me) would become mature, become fully-formed in us, and begin to live in fullness within us, in our daily lives.
-For Messiah to live in His fullness within us, however, implies that we 'allow' Him to keep all of Fathers Commandments and Festivals, in us, just as He did while on earth in His own body.
+- The apostle Paul expressed the travail he was in, until such time that Messiah would become [fully] formed within his 'little children' (Gal 4:19).
+This is our goal too, that Messiah-in-you [and in me] would become mature, become fully-formed in us, and begin to live in fullness within us, in our daily lives.
+For Messiah to live in His fullness within us, however, implies that we 'allow' Him to keep all of Fathers Commandments and Festivals, while He lives in us — just as He did while on earth, when He lived in His own body.

 - If we have been grafted-in, we are now a part of His Covenant people; we are no longer foreigners, no longer 'gentiles' in the spiritual sense, so we are called to no longer walk as the rest of the gentiles (Gal 3:28; Eph 2:11-13; Eph 4:17).
 Instead, we are called to abide in Him, to walk as He walked (1John 2:6).
 If we reject part of Father's Word, we walk as the rest of the gentiles walk, who know not Yahuweh.

 - If we reject part of Father's Word, we prevent Messiah-in-us from that part of His [required] eternal expression of His Life within His Covenant people.

 - His Words are 'Life' for us.
 (John 6:63; Prov 4:20-22).
 If we are missing some of His Word, we are missing some of His Life-in-us.